serverless-nextjs/serverless-next.js/packages/libs/lambda/README.md

 # @sls-next/lambda
 > Library to build and deploy Next.js apps for AWS Lambda + API Gateway

-This library uses the handlers provided by `@sls-next/core` and wraps them with a Lambda/API Gateway-compatible layer so that Next.js apps can be served through API Gateway.
+This library uses the platform-agnostic handlers provided by `@sls-next/core` and wraps them with a Lambda/API Gateway-compatible layer so that Next.js apps can be served through API Gateway via a HTTP API.

 For usage docs, please refer to (TBA).